wowserhq/math/README.md

 ## Documentation

-`wowser-math` ships a complete set of jsdoc documentation.
+Wowser Math ships a complete set of jsdoc documentation.

-To build a local copy of the documentation, check out the `wowser-math` repo and run:
+To build a local copy of the documentation, check out the repo and run:

 ```sh
 npm run doc